Jack Alford (UX) | Jun An (UI) | Michael Davis (FED) | Iftekharul Islam (FED) | Stefanie Owens (Research/UX) | Karl Vochatzer (Lead)

 We also employed a prioritization survey where users had to pick which features of BMCs they think are the most critical to their everyday use.
 This research affected how the extended team scoped the initial release of the OpenBMC GUI, knowing what features we should put first, while what features could be added after the launch date.
 Blue indicates responses indicating the feature was most important, while red indicates responses saying the feature was least important.

 As a first step in the UX design, I created the following information architecture (IA) for the OpenBMC GUI using a variety of means.
 After collaborating with the engineering team to figure out what features would be in the first release of OpenBMC, I conducted card sort tests with various Sponsor Users to learn how our target system administrator user would organize the content themselves.
 I also conducted a tree test of the current information architecture on the Power8 line of servers that uses an alternate structure and menu hierarchy; the tree test helped to identify where people currently got confused when trying to navigate through their own BMC GUIs.

 A screenshot from the Optimal Workshop backend, you can see the results for one tree test task above.
 The user was asked to perform a basic function of the BMC via the GUi, however many struggled to find where to actually complete this task in the current Power8 information architecture.

 The information architecture above for the first release of OpenBMC was determined by card sort and tree test data collected from user research, and can be enlarged by clicking.

-Until its formal release, please contact me if you'd like more of a peek at the UX design materials created throughout our OpenBMC design process, and I can schedule a one-on-one presentation.
+A more thorough review of the design materials created throughout our OpenBMC design process can be discussed in a one-on-one presentation.